[Mrs Anne Main in the Chair]

 It is really important that some of the legal applications are clarified, particularly in terms of what we mean by trafficking and modern slavery, and the relevance to the Palermo protocols and so on.
 There is a job of work to be done there.

 I want to labour one point with the Minister, which completely and utterly bedevils the system, and it bedevils me—I find it intolerable.
 The Government must reconcile the needs of victims with the immigration system.
-Somebody can be found to have conclusive grounds for being a victim of modern slavery or trafficking, and yet they end up with no immigration status at all.
+Somebody can be found to have conclusive grounds for claiming to be a victim of modern slavery or trafficking, and yet they end up with no immigration status at all.
 The Home Office even looks to send home some of the people in that situation.
 I know the Home Office will say that it will look at this, and that the processes will all be done very carefully, and so on and so forth.
 I say again to the Minister, all power to her elbow when she points out to the immigration department of the Home Office that these people are victims of the most heinous crimes and should be guaranteed some security of residence in this country, over and above what they are given at present.
 It simply is not good enough.

 I finish where I started.
 This is a real opportunity.
 It is a positive report that reflects the good work that the Government and the whole of the House of Commons have done, and it says to the British people that we know more needs to be done, and we are going to do it.